In the Media

 In: Wissen in Verbindung

-Risks and Opportunities in Japan - Challenges in the Face of an Increasingly Uncertain Future
+Risks and Opportunities - Japan's Challenges in the Face of an Increasingly Uncertain Future

 An interdisciplinary and comparative research programme